kevinboone/epub2txt2/README.md

 `-a, --asiii`

 Reduces multi-byte charaters to 7-bit ASCII if possible.
-Some very common characters are easilty converted, like the various Unicode spaces, which can be converted into plain ASCII spaces.
+Some very common characters are easily converted, like the various Unicode spaces, which can be converted into plain ASCII spaces.
 Common accented characters (.e.,g "&eacute;" are converted -- for better or worse -- into their non-accented equivalents.
 Some single-character entities like &copy;